 Welcome to Student Services.
 Thank you for taking the time to visit our website.
 The goal of the Student Services Department in the Clover Park School District is to provide assistance to families, administrators, counselors, nurses, and school staff in meeting the needs of students.
 For a comprehensive list of all of the services provided by Student Services, please see...

 Both Risk Management and Student Services departments receive a copy of all completed accident reports.
 Parents may obtain a copy of this report by calling Risk Management at 583-5482.

 Student Services manages the information regarding attendance boundaries, transfers into the district, transfers between schools in the district and release of attendance.
 Please contact us at 253-583-5154 for procedural information, necessary forms and information regarding paperwork received from other districts (such as release of attendance from the resident district).
-You may also email us at Terese High, Directors Secretary.
+You may also email us at Pamela Jones, Directors Secretary.

 Waiver forms, including Release of Attendance, Non Resident Admission, and Transfer Between Clover Park Schools can be obtained here.

 Schools send a written copy of all formal CPS reports made to either Madigan Social Services or Child Protective Services to the Student Services office.

 Early Childhood Education is provided through Head Start, the Early Childhood Education and Assistance Program (ECEAP), Early Head Start, and Title I for general education students and through special education preschool programs for students with special needs.
 For more information, visit our Early Childhood Education page.

 Student Services has responsibility for development and implementation of the Guidance curriculum, contracted counseling services and the Safe and Drug Free Schools Grant.